Teaching & Learning

 At the University of Tasmania, the design (and redesign) of our units is defined by our model of blended learning (Brown, Kregor, & Williams, 2013) and the framework of constructive alignment (Biggs & Tang, 2011).
-It is typically the unit coordinator who takes carriage of this design, in consultation with the course coordinator, and with final approval from the relevant Faculty's Learning and Teaching Committee.
+It is typically the unit coordinator who takes carriage of this design, in consultation with the course coordinator, and with final approval from the relevant School or College Learning and Teaching Committee.

 Throughout the (re)design and (re)development cycle, evidence of and feedback on the quality and appropriateness of your unit design should be collected to be used as part of the evaluation and improvement process.